Towards "on-demand" van der Waals epitaxy with adaptive ensemble sampling atomistic workflows: Results

 \subsection{Tunable twisted MoS$_2$ bilayers through recrystallization}

 We start from an initially disordered top layer (amorph-MoS$_2$) generated with melt-quench MD runs (c.f. \hyperref[subsec:MD-recryst]{Methods}) placed on top of 2H crystalline layer (Figure \ref{fig:recryst_traj}c,d).
-Upon rapid heating (e.g., $T$=2500 K in Figure \ref{fig:recryst_traj})followed by a slow quench until $\sim 0$ K, recrystallized MoS$_2$ top layer forms an AB stacked 2H bi-layer phase in Figure \ref{fig:recryst_traj}a with gradually emerging order (c.f. \hyperref[subsec:MD-recryst]{Methods} details on order quantification).
+Upon rapid heating (e.g., $T$=2500 K in Figure \ref{fig:recryst_traj})followed by a slow quench until $\sim 0$ K, recrystallized MoS$_2$ top layer forms an AB stacked 2H bi-layer phase in Figure \ref{fig:recryst_traj}a with gradually emerging order (c.f. \hyperref[subsec:MD-recryst]{Methods} details on order quantification using a pair-distance count based simplistic order parameter (gray lines in Figure 2) which compares well with a conventional hexatic symmetry identifier like $Q_6$ shown in purple in Figure 2).
 The final ordered structure is drastically altered as 1.5\% strain in terms of both the lattice strain ($\epsilon_{lat}$) and shear ($\epsilon_{sh}$) is induced (Figure \ref{fig:recryst_traj}b).
 A moir\'e bilayer with a final interlayer twist angle of $8.7^\circ$ with a supercell wavelength of $20.8 \si{\angstrom}$ appears as a result of this change in the recrystallization conditions.
 This indicates that there exists a promising approach to bias recrystallization pathways towards tunable twisted bi-layers as final phases with the help of controlling temperature and strain induced parameters.
 Based on such observations as well as guided by past computational investigations of melt-quench crystallization analysis \cite{ponomarev2022new} of MoS$_2$ involving reactive force-fields (c.f. \ref{subsec:MD-recryst}modeling details) we pick a range of 1500K-3000K for annealing temperature and lattice strains upto 5\% for our autonomous search space.
 We note that using such approaches to control solid-solid phase transitions via self-organization of disorderd 2D materials can emerge as cleaner and tunable alternates over traditional CVD driven growth of twisted-bilayer \cite{xu2024reconfiguring} as they involve complex interplay of nucleation and growth kinetics dominated by chemically sensitive driving factors.